calculix/cae/README.md

 - Surfaces and sets of the imported mesh could be highlighted in the [VTK module](src/VTK.py).

 - Application's global settings could be set up in the File->Settings menu.
 Settings are maintained in editable env-file with Python syntax.
-The file is automatically overwrited during the workflow.
+The file is automatically overwritten during the workflow.

 - [Optimal job management](src/job.py):